hgrif/airflow-tutorial/README.md

 ### Install Airflow

 Airflow is installable with `pip` via a simple `pip install apache-airflow`.
-Either use the virtual environment as defined in `environment.yml` or install it yourself.
+Either use a separate python virtual environment or install it in your default python environment.

-To use the conda virtual environment as defined in `environment.yml`:
+To use the conda virtual environment as defined in `environment.yml` in this git-repo:

 * Install [miniconda](http://conda.pydata.org/miniconda.html).
 * Make sure that conda is on your path: